UNLOC/whiteboard/source/index.md

 `ai.unloc.pro://use-key?id=<key ID>&r=<return URL>&n=<partner id>&s=<HMAC>`

-Tapping the URL on a mobile device will bring up the Unloc Partner app and make the key available for use.
-Dismissing the key screen in the Unloc Partner app will bring the user back to the originating app, via the `return URL`.
+Tapping the URL on a mobile device will bring up the Unloc Work app and make the key available for use.
+Dismissing the key screen in the Unloc Work app will bring the user back to the originating app, via the `return URL`.

 The App Switch URL has the following query parameters: